-Team leads must use their expertise to resolve differences among individual team members during the deliberation process and to help teams reach decisions clearly based on standards.
-The most difficult decisions will be those where there is evidence, both, that the standard is being met and that it is not being fully met.
-Sometimes it may be useful to shift responsibilities among team members to ensure an adequate exploration, and elimination, of possible bias.
 Team leads need to blend patience with leadership to bring the team to a consensus decision.
 A preponderance of the evidence regarding a standard is sufficient for making a decision.
 Team leads may need to step in during discussions to refocus the debate, mediate differences within the team, help the occasional team member who stands alone on an issue accept the consensus of the group, find solutions to apparent stalemates on issues, or call a break in the action.
 Individual pieces of contradictory or inconsistent data are commonly found in accreditation visits, but their importance needs to be weighed against the entire body of evidence.

-After decisions have been made on all program standards and common standards, the team needs to develop a consensus recommendation regarding institutional accreditation.
+After decisions have been made on all Program Standards and Common Standards, the team needs to develop a consensus recommendation regarding institutional accreditation.
 This process is similar to the process used for determining findings on standards but it requires the team lead and the team to operate at a higher level of generality and to account for larger amounts of information.
-Here, too, the focus should be on matters of quality and effectiveness of the institution and all of its credential programs.
+The focus of this decision should be on matters of quality and effectiveness of the institution and all of its credential programs.
 Team leads should seek to guide their entire teams through joint discussions about the overall weight of the accumulated evidence, balancing strengths and concerns.
-The team lead’s understanding of the options open to a team under the Accreditation Framework is vital, as is their clarity that the team must arrive at a consensus recommendation for the COA that reflects the teams' collective judgment regarding the overall quality and effectiveness of the institution and all of its credential programs, when viewed as a whole.

 IV.
 Report Writing

-The team lead’s role in the writing of the team report should be that of editor more than author.
-That is, the team lead needs to ensure that the report is a defensible document that fairly addresses the standards and provides the COA and the institution with clear evidence for all findings on standards as well as the final accreditation recommendation.
+The team lead will be responsible for drafting some portions of the team report and reviewing and editing the full report.
+The team lead needs to ensure that the report is a defensible document that fairly addresses the standards and provides the COA and the institution with clear evidence for all findings on standards as well as the final accreditation recommendation.
 Focusing the team's statements on the combined evidence collected during the visit, while avoiding hyperbole and generalities, helps all readers understand the basis for the decisions on standards, makes clear the basis of the institutional recommendation, and helps institutions in making any needed changes.

-The Commission staff provides a standardized template for reports.
-Team leads should familiarize themselves with this template and can help their teams make the best use of time by establishing clear expectations for the depth of information that should be provided when discussing a standard finding and by encouraging plain writing rather than artful prose.
-The COA appreciates clear and straightforward language to help inform their decisions.
-Use of action verbs, simple sentences, and focused commentary will help the composition process.
-Once the draft document is completed, the team lead may wish to do a light edit to gain clarity and consistency, but not make substantive changes in the language without team approval.
+Once the draft document is completed, the team lead should review and suggest any necessary edits to ensure clarity and consistency.

 V. Final Team Report Meeting